 Since the late 1970s, the State of Arizona has been fully committed to and has taken significant steps toward ensuring DoD’s long-term partnership in Arizona.
-In December 2003, the Governors Military Facilities Task Force put forth twenty-seven recommendations to ensure long-term retention of the State’s military facilities so that they may continue to perform their vital national defense functions and maintain their critical role in the Arizona economy.
-On May 17, 2004, the Governor signed HB 2140, a comprehensive military bill that included a number of the recommendations of the Task Force, including the establishment of the Military Affairs Commission (MAC) and the Military Installation Fund (MIF).
-In 2014, Governor Brewer issued Executive Order 2014-02 entitled Sustainment of Arizona's Military Installations that reinforces the Military Affairs Commission's mission and commitment to support the military in Arizona.
+In December 2003, the Governors Military Facilities Task Force put forth twenty-seven recommendations to ensure long-term retention of the military facilities within the state so that they may continue to perform their vital national defense functions and maintain their critical role in the Arizona economy.
+On May 17, 2004, Governor Napolitano signed HB 2140, a comprehensive military bill that included a number of the recommendations of the Task Force, including the establishment of the Military Affairs Commission (MAC) and the Military Installation Fund (MIF).
+In 2014, Governor Brewer issued Executive Order 2014-02 entitled Sustainment of Arizona's Military Installations that reinforces the Military Affairs Commission's mission and commitment to support the military in Arizona

 Economic Impact of Arizona’s Principal Military Operations

 In addition to the capabilities Arizona provides to our national defense, Arizona’s military operations remain an important bedrock to the state’s economy.
 The 2023 update to the Economic Impact of Arizona’s Principal Military Operations report, also known as the Maguire Report, details the substantial economic contributions of Arizona’s major military installations, with a total employment impact of 78,780 and an astonishing economic contribution of $15.528 Billion.
 These findings emphasize the critical role that Arizona's military installations play in driving economic growth and job creation within the state.